Nampa Ready is another name for the City of Nampa’s emergency response efforts and will serve as a long-term community-facing communication system.

 Looking to volunteer?

-There will be another mass food distribution July 17 from 3-8pm at the Ford Idaho Center - thanks to the Idaho Food Bank and volunteers from Team Rubicon and the community.
+Monthly food distributions are scheduled at the Ford Idaho Center - thanks to the Idaho Food Bank and volunteers from Team Rubicon and the community.

 If you’re interested in volunteering, please email firstname.lastname@example.org.